seanboyce/tinylight/README.md

 # tinylight
-This is tiny, battery-powered indicator light, optimized for long battery life:
+This is a tiny, battery-powered indicator light, optimized for long battery life:

 ![Photo of a finished light](https://github.com/seanboyce/tinylight/blob/main/tinylight_IC.JPG)